gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/nonproductive-programmer.md

 their shallow understanding.
 The best developers know when to use specific techniques and **always use their own judgement**.
 Kent Beck's quote *"It depends"* is not famous for nothing.
-Every complex situation deserves a deeper reasoning.
-And programming is one of humanity's most complex endeavors.
+Every complex situation deserves a deeper reasoning whereby programming is one of humanity's most complex endeavors.